 Toledo to Seville via Madrid

 Frustrating as it may be to travel north before you can go south, the quickest and simplest way of traveling from Toledo to Seville is to go back to Madrid and take the high-speed AVE train from Madrid to Seville.
 The two trains depart from the same train station, so there is no need to transfer.
-Read more about the AVE train in Spain.

-For those on a tighter budget, once back in Madrid, you can take a bus from Madrid to Seville, which is a lot cheaper than the train but take a lot longer and means you have to change from Madrid train station to the bus station.
+For those on a tighter budget, once back in Madrid, you can take a bus from Madrid to Seville, which is a lot cheaper than the train but takes a lot longer and means you have to change from Madrid train station to the bus station.

 Toledo to Seville via Ciudad Real

 Traveling from Toledo to Seville via Ciudad Real is the most direct way of traveling between the two cities but it requires using both bus and train.
 Furthermore, there is little to do in Ciudad Real, so you'll just be using the city as a transfer point.